Accenture/mercury/guides/APPENDIX-III.md

 // where keyValues is a HashMap
 ```

-## Sending HTTP request body as a stream
+## Send HTTP request body as a stream

 For larger payload, you may use the streaming method.
 See sample code below: